 11. Cannon Beach, Oregon

-An hour and twenty minutes from Portland and named one of National Geographic’s 100 Most Beautiful Places in the World, Oregon’s Cannon Beach is a gorgeous Pacific Northwest town that boasts not only natural, rugged beauty but a thriving arts scene and lively cultural calendar too.
-Charming shingled shops line the main street along with coffee shops and restaurants tucked in along the way.
+An hour and twenty minutes from Portland and named one of National Geographic’s 100 Most Beautiful Places in the World, Oregon’s Cannon Beach is a gorgeous Pacific Northwest town that boasts natural, rugged beauty and a thriving arts scene and lively cultural calendar too.
+Charming shingled shops line the main street, along with coffee shops and restaurants tucked in along the way.

 The five-mile beach is home to Haystack Rock, a 235-foot high sea stack.
-Just north of town, Ecola State Park offers hiking trails and panoramic Pacific views.
+Ecola State Park offers hiking trails and panoramic Pacific views just north of town.
 While here, stay at Stephanie Inn, a cozy maritime-inspired stay further down the shore.